-The form is made available each year from September 1 to October 31 during the nomination period.
-You will find the interactive version on this website.
+The form is available at all times.
+You will find an interactive version on this website.

 The minimum time frame for renominating a rejected candidate is 2 years.
 The minimum time frame for nominating a member to a higher rank is 5 years.